 Results and Progress

-How well do pupils progress and achieve at Whitgreave Junior School?
+How well do pupils progress and achieve at Whitgreave Primary School?

 At Whitgreave we believe pupils should make good progress in learning in every lesson, every day, every week, every term and every year.

 Pupil achievement is judged in two ways: